2020PB/police-brutality/reports/New York.md

 In an incident outside the Hugh Carey Tunnel (West and Morris Streets in Manhattan), police are seen kneeling on a protestor to arrest them.
 The filmer walks down the street, following the advancing police line.
 An NYPD official wearing a jacket bearing the word "LEGAL," throws a protestor's skateboard off the road.
 The filmer then captures several officers pinning down a protestor to arrest them.
 An officer stands and strikes the protestor with his baton repeatedly.

-tags: knee, arrest, zip-ties, protestor, strike, baton, property-destruction
+tags: knee, arrest, zip-tie, protestor, strike, baton, property-destruction

 id: ny-newyorkcity-zaxt